Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 disqusId: "http://lokiastari.com/blog/2016/02/27/vector/"
 ---

-A lot of new developers to C++ attempt to build a `Vector` like container as a learning processes.
+Many new developers of C++ attempt to build a `Vector'- like container as a learning process.
 Getting a simple version of this working for POD types (like int) is not that complicated.
-The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++ especially when you start looking at efficiency and exception safety.
+The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++, especially when you start looking at efficiency and exception safety.
 This set of five articles looks at building an efficient `Vector` implementation.
 I show some of the common mistakes and explain why and how to resolve the problems:

-Note: This is not meant to replace `std::vector<>` this is simply meant as a teaching process.
+Note: This is not meant to replace `std::vector<>`; this is intended as a teaching process.

 # Rule of Zero

-You will notice that half the attempts below [Sources](#Sources) are Vector implementations the other half are for Matrix implementations.
-I mention both because I want to emphasize the [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+You will notice that half the attempts below [Sources](#Sources) are Vector implementations, and the other half are for Matrix implementations.
+I mention both to emphasize the [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 An object should be responsible for either business logic or resource management (not both).
-A lot of the Matrix implementations are trying to mix resource management (memory management) with the business logic of how matrices interact.
-So if you want to write a matrix class you should delegate resource management to a separate class (In a first pass `std::vector<int>` would be a good choice).
+Many Matrix implementations try to mix resource management (memory management) with the business logic of how matrices interact.
+So if you want to write a matrix class, you should delegate resource management to a separate class (In a first pass, `std::vector<int>` would be a good choice).

-In C++ the compiler generates a couple of methods for free.
+In C++, the compiler generates a couple of methods for free.

 * Destructor
 * Copy Constructor